 Types of compensation you could receive for a slip and fall case or another type of property negligence injury include the following:

-- Medical bills – The most common economic damages awarded in a Bradenton premises liability case are medical expenses.
+- Medical Bills – The most common economic damages awarded in a Bradenton premises liability case are medical expenses.
 This can include ambulance travel, doctor’s fees as well as rehabilitation and medication costs.

-- Lost wages – If your injuries are significant enough to warrant time away from work, you could receive compensation for any lost future income.
+- Lost Wages – If your injuries are significant enough to warrant time away from work, you could receive compensation for any lost future income.

-- Property damage – If your property has become damaged, owner negligence, or unsafe premises, you could be awarded some compensation for this.
+- Property Damage – If your property has become damaged, owner negligence, or unsafe premises, you could be awarded some compensation for this.
 This could be the case, for example, if inadequate security or locking devices in a hotel led to your property becoming damaged or stolen in a break-in.

-- Pain and suffering – It also possible to be awarded non-economic damages after an unsafe premises accident or injury.
+- Pain and Suffering – It also possible to be awarded non-economic damages after an unsafe premises accident or injury.
 This includes any emotional or mental distress or reduced quality of life that you may have suffered due to a serious injury.

 Filing a Premises Liability Claim in Bradenton